getkin/kin-openapi/README.md

 }
 ```

-In the predefined function using `json.Marshal` to generate a string can
+In the predefined function `json.Marshal` is used to generate a string that can
-be used as a map key which is to support check the uniqueness of an array
+be used as a map key which is to check the uniqueness of an array
 when the array items are objects or arrays.
 You can register
 you own function according to your input data to get better performance: